Our Outstanding 5-Axis CNC Milling Capability

 Lastly, when there are too many set-ups that longer time-consuming, the cost is lower if we use a five-axis machine for the job.

 What Is The 5-axis CNC Cost Per Hour?

 5 axis CNC machining is a special process, it’s machining cost is also higher.
 As for the specific cost figure per hour, it is hard to tell as it depends on several parameters.
 Among them, there are two major parameters: machine maintenance cost and management cost.

 At RapidDone, we are using 50USD per house for our 5 axis CNC machined parts cost calculation.

-Get Your 5-axis CNC Machining Project Started Today
+Get Your 5-Axis CNC Machining Project Started Today

-Our CNC machining engineers are ready to work with you to make sure you get CNC parts fast.
+As one of the professional prototyping and low-volume manufacturers in China, our engineers are ready to work with you to make sure you get CNC parts fast.
 When you submit your design files, we will check your design carefully first, then consult with you to ensure design for manufacturability, and get parts to meet your expectations at last.
 Contact us today for your free quote.